semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 - An ORCID id is a number designed to be a **career-long identifier**.
 No information that can change over your career, e.g., name, country, institution, field of study, is embedded in the actual id.

 - Distinguish yourself from other researchers!
 Even if they have the same name as you during your entire career.
-ORCID ids are **unique and persistent** specifically for researchers, analysts and scholars - like an ISBNs or DOIs, but for people, e.g. here are three different people named `Sergio Martínez`, each with a different ORCID id:
+ORCID ids are **unique and persistent** specifically for researchers, analysts and scholars - like an ISBN or DOI, but for people, e.g. here are three different people named `Sergio Martínez`, each with a different ORCID id:

   - [https://orcid.org/0000-0001-9806-2805](https://orcid.org/0000-0001-9806-2805) (me)
   - [https://orcid.org/0000-0002-3941-5348](https://orcid.org/0000-0002-3941-5348) (an informatics engineer in Catalunya)